News & Trending Money News

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Financial challenges are likely to pop up when you're single, but you may face a whole other set of challenges when you’re in a relationship.
+Financial challenges will likely pop up when you're single, but you may face a whole new set of challenges when you’re in a relationship.

-As a couple, you may have to get out of debt together, figure out how to handle bank accounts or talk about your different financial philosophies to reach a good middle ground.
+As a couple, you may have to pay off debt together, figure out how to handle bank accounts, or talk about your financial philosophies you can both agree on.

-But before you put any financial plans into effect, look at some of the worst money mistakes couples often make and how to avoid them.
+The important thing is that you avoid making mistakes that could hurt your finances.
+Here are some of the worst money mistakes couples often make and how to avoid them.

 You don’t communicate